noi-techpark/w2panalytics/README.md

 N.B.
 Web2py server returns the data in GeoJSON format.

-The date associated with a station is showing to the user through a popup that allows to switch to the graphic tab for seeing the data in a statistic graph.
+The data associated with a station is showing to the user through a popup that allows to switch to the graphic tab for seeing the data in a statistic graph.
 The Web2py Application retrieves the data through the Integreen API: